 The architectural composition is informed by a reading of the context, materials, and forms of this region.
 We used simple, inexpensive materials and references to agricultural structures in a modern architectural composition to reflect the verdant surroundings.
 The weathered cor-ten steel exterior, inspired by old farm sheds, is both solid and perforated and is a constantly evolving element in the landscape.

-Photography: Richard Leo Johnson, Raymond Goodman, Todd Lanning, Tonic Design
+photography: Richard Leo Johnson, Raymond Goodman, Todd Lanning, katherine hogan architects